Understanding Your Diagnosis

 If you don’t have insurance, it is important to look at your options as soon as possible.
 You can begin by contacting a hospital social worker who will be able to outline assistance programs and other ways to help you find alternative forms of health care coverage.

-Finding the right support for you is critical so that you can navigate your amyloidosis care successfully.
+Finding the right support is critical so that you can navigate your amyloidosis care successfully.
 Connecting with people who will answer your questions and listen to your concerns is a necessary part of your well-being.
-At ARC, we are dedicated to providing you with the resources you need to assist you through your journey.
-We can help connect you to medical professionals and centers of excellence so that your questions are answered and that you have access to the quality care you deserve.
+At ARC, we are dedicated to providing you with the resources and information you need to assist you through your journey.
 Asking for help from your friends, family, or from outside resources, is important.
 Don’t feel like you have to do this alone.
-There is a variety of support groups all over the world that can connect you with patients that have been through a similar experience, so please contact ARC for further information.
-Learn more.
+There are also a variety of support groups around the world.
+Find a support group.